Decameter/Velocity-CTD/README.md

-Velocity-CTD was created to replace poorly made plugins or plugins that simply cannot be better as a result of API limitations, lack of support/maintainability, infrequent bumping of integral dependencies of Velocity, useful performance improvements, and more.
+Velocity-CTD was created to replace poorly made plugins or plugins that simply cannot be better as a result of API limitations, lack of support/maintainability, infrequent bumping of integral dependencies, useful performance improvements, and more.

-Many networks have found that plugins that attempt to accomplish the same goal are littered with bugs and oddities, that make it hard to justify when using them on a large production network, which we fully intend to replace by providing our users a clean codebase.

 ## Goals